sphinx-gallery/sphinx-gallery/doc/syntax.rst

   # This is a section header
   # ------------------------
   #
   # In the built documentation, it will be rendered as rST.
+All rST lines
+  # must begin with '# ' (note the space) including underlines below section
+  # headers.

   # These lines won't be rendered as rST because there is a gap after the last
   # commented rST block.
 Instead, they'll resolve as regular Python comments.
+  # Normal Python code can follow these comments.
   print('my variable plus 2 is {}'.format(myvariable + 2))

 The ``#%%`` and ``# %%`` syntax is consistent with the 'code block' (or